 Chao Sam Phraya National Museum

-Building one (the most interesting) displays antiques discovered during archaeological excavations and renovations in Ayutthaya between 1956-1957, and woodcarvings made in Ayutthaya school.
+Building one is the most interesting.
+It showcases antiques discovered during archaeological excavations and renovations in Ayutthaya between 1956-1957, and woodcarvings made in Ayutthaya school.
 The two rooms upstairs exhibit gold artefacts, unearthed from the crypts of Wat Mahathat and Wat Ratchaburana.
 Phra Saeng Khan Chai Si – the golden Sword of Victory – is room one’s highlight.
 Room two has golden offerings discovered in the crypt of the main prang of Wat Mahathat.
 The balcony showcases votive tablets and other earthenware found in the Historical Park.

 Building two displays interesting artefacts found between the 6th – 19th centuries.
-You can see ancient Thai household appliances and folk art in building three.
+You can see ancient Thai household appliances and folk art in the third building.

 Chao Sam Phraya National Museum Entrance Fee: 150 Baht